 Plumbing of this product should only be done by a qualified, licensed plumber in accordance with all local plumbing codes.
 The boiler may be connected to an indirect water heater to supply domestic hot water.
-NTI offers indirect water heaters in a wide range of gallon sizes in either stainless steel or glass-lined construction.
+NTI offers indirect water heaters in a wide range of gallon sizes in either stainless steel construction.